thuzarwin/open-data-sprints/docs/project-open-data-plans.rst

 - `Performance indicator spreadsheet <https://airtable.com/shrn1vLVz0Fw4036c>`_
 - `List of things to work on next and later <https://github.com/cityofaustin/open-data-plans/blob/master/now-next-later-items.md>`_
 - `Project issues and to do items on GitHub <https://github.com/cityofaustin/open-data-plans/issues>`_
+- `Website code for survey dashboard and more project to do items on GitHub <https://github.com/cityofaustin/kpi-data-dashboard>`_

 .. raw:: html